mattwhitfield/Unitverse/docs/contributing.md

 ## Areas for tidy up 🧹

-There are several things that could be better:
+There are a couple things that could be better:

 * Although the existing tests do a really good job of making sure that we produce compilable code, we could always do with more tests
-* We could transition the code base to make use of nullable reference types
-* The `Generate` class isn't universally used - there are some strategies that make heavy use of SyntaxFactory directly
 * We could do with some better test output for specific scenarios - MVC controllers come to mind